Venkat093/project/README.txt

-1. Create a directory ‘project_dir’ & cd to ‘project_dir’.  minoor change in css assignment branch
+1. Create a directory ‘project_dir’ & cd to ‘project_dir’.  minoor change in css assignment branch.minor changes that belongs to js branch
 2. Initialize git version database. (git init)
 3. Create a new file index.html. minnor changes here in master branch
 4. Check the git status.
 You should find index.html as untracked file.